 Covers history of astronomy and its recent developments.
 Stresses the use of astronomical instruments and measuring techniques and includes the study and observation of the solar system, stars, and galaxies.
-4 Credits.
-Lecture 3 hours.
-Lab 3 hours.
-Total 6 hours.
-4 credits

-PHY 201-202 - General College Physics I-II
+PHY 201 - General College Physics I

 Teaches fundamental principles of physics.
 Covers mechanics, thermodynamics, wave phenomena, electricity and magnetism, and selected topics in modern physics.

-Prerequisite MTH 163 or MTH 115.
-Lecture 3 hours.
-Laboratory 3 hours.
-Total 6 hours per week.
-(4 credits)
+Prerequisite(s): MTH 161 or MTH 115.